GraphQL: What it is not!

 “It’s probably binary or otherwise nasty”

-GraphQL responses are JSON to a fault.
-That’s it.
-It doesn’t do binary.
-GraphQL requests are plain text, sometimes within JSON.
-While GraphQL can be exposed other ways, I know of no implementation other than “over HTTP”.
-Simple HTTP GETs can execute queries and POSTs can do more.
-You can curl a GraphQL query from a command line.
+GraphQL responses are strictly JSON, to a fault.
+That’s it - it doesn’t support binary data.
+GraphQL requests are plain text, often wrapped in JSON.
+While GraphQL can be exposed through other means, I’m only aware of implementations over HTTP.
+Simple HTTP GET requests can execute queries, and POST requests can do more.
+You can even curl a GraphQL query from the command line.

 Both requests and responses are concise and efficient.
-If you remembered SOAP and various “thick envelopes” and cumbersome structures, you can safely put that memory back where it came from.
-GraphQL responses will be smaller and more to the point than, say REST.
+If you’re thinking back to SOAP with its “thick envelopes” and cumbersome structures, you can safely erase that memory.
+GraphQL responses will be smaller and more direct than, say, those of REST.

 “Current clients I have can’t use it”